Appendix C: Procedures of the Subcommittee on Student Conduct for Law Students

 2. College of Law Code of Student Responsibility

-1. § 1.01 Students enrolled at the University of Illinois College of Law are subject to the Student Code, which is available on-line at: https://studentcode.illinois.edu.
+1. § 1.01 Students enrolled at the University of Illinois College of Law are subject to the Student Code.

 2. § 1.02 As future members of the legal profession, students at the College of Law bear a special responsibility to insist upon and to maintain high standards of integrity.
 Accordingly, it is expected that each student of the College of Law will scrupulously regard the rights of others and will observe high standards of integrity in his or her personal conduct.
 Toward this end the College of Law has defined the following academic and nonacademic violations, set out in Sections 1.03-1.08, which are subject to discipline in accordance with the procedures set forth in Sections 2.01-5.09.